mikefarah/yq/usage/convert.md

 # JSON

 Encode and decode to and from JSON.
-Note that YAML is a _superset_ of JSON - so `yq` can read any json file without doing anything special.
+Supports multiple JSON documents in a single file (e.g. NDJSON).

-This means you don't need to 'convert' a JSON file to YAML - however if you want idiomatic YAML styling, then you can use the `-P/--prettyPrint` flag, see examples below.
+Note that YAML is a superset of (single document) JSON - so you don't have to use the JSON parser to read JSON when there is only one JSON document in the input.
+You will probably want to pretty print the result in this case, to get idiomatic YAML styling.

 {% hint style="warning" %}
 Note that versions prior to 4.18 require the 'eval/e' command to be specified.&#x20;